The National Council of Visitors

 Manhattan Beach, California

-Neal Robb is a resident of Manhattan Beach, Calif.
+Carolyn and Neal Robb are residents of Manhattan Beach, Calif.
 He is a litigator specializing in defending financial services firms, handling large and complex litigation.
-Neal and his wife Carolyn have a son who has been diagnosed with fragile X syndrome and autism.
+They have a son who has been diagnosed with fragile X syndrome and autism.
 Neal is a former director and two-term president of the Fragile X Association of Southern California.
 Neal and Carolyn are very active in charitable organizations in their community and with the Manhattan Beach School District.
-Neal is a committed parent who is dedicated to the mission of the MIND Institute to find the causes of and new and more effective treatments for neurodevelopmental disorders.
+They are committed parents who are dedicated to the mission of the MIND Institute to find the causes of and new and more effective treatments for neurodevelopmental disorders.

 Jeff Savage is a resident of Sacramento, California where he serves as the President for the Sacramento River Cats.
 Jeff became involved with the MIND Institute after his son was diagnosed with autism.
 Jeff understands the value of the MIND Institute's dedication to families and has an interest in sharing information about the MIND Institute in the community and bringing more awareness to autism.